The Boat: Outremer 51 Review

 Is she easy to maintain?

 Yes.
 Some catamarans have the engines under the stern bunks, but on the Outremer the engines are easily accessible via the transom.
 I had to change a fuel filter leaving Puerto Rico and it was nice to be in and out of the engine room within 4-5 minutes.
-Access and working room around the engines are outstanding and we didn't even need to stop the boat.
+Access and working room around the engines are outstanding and we didn't even need to stop the boat as the hatches are high enough that you're not worried about swamping the engine room.
 All running rigging is visible with nothing below decks and there are multiple halyard redundancies, oversized winches and all lines are dynema cored.
-Even the lifelines are dynema.
+Even the lifelines are dynema and maintenance free.
+To reduce weight, there is not a lot of stainless to polish and the decks are painted non-skid, so cleaning them is quite easy.
+Our red paint is the only maintenance issue as we need to protect the paint every two-three months with a hand applied wax, but we think it's worth it.

 Is she easy to sail short-handed?